4 things to know about Medigap plan options:

-Insurance companies must offer the same benefits for each plan option.
+Insurance companies must offer the same standardized benefits for each plan option.
 For example, one insurer’s Plan C will have the exact same benefits as another insurer’s Plan C. The only difference is price.

 Learn more about the basic benefits that Medicare Supplement insurance plans can cover.